Creothina/Bots/meep.md

 Search for your favorite mango from MyAnimeList

 # !anime
-Search for your favorite animu from MyAnimeList(edited)
+Search for your favorite animu from MyAnimeList

 [Back to overview](/README.md)